Jason Probst

 Jason Probst is an American politician.
-He is Democrat representing District 102 in the Kansas House of Representatives.
+He served as a Democratic member of the Kansas House of Representatives, representing District 102 from 2017 to 2025.

 Political career

-In 2017, Jason Probst was selected to fill the District 102 seat in the Kansas House of Representatives, after the death of former representative Patsy Terrell.
+In 2017, Probst was selected to fill the District 102 seat in the Kansas House of Representatives, after the death of former representative Patsy Terrell.
 He was elected unopposed to a full term in 2018, and is running again in 2020.
+He lost re-election in 2024 to Republican Kyler Sweely.

 As of June 2020, Probst sits on the following committees: